Are these courses proven?

 We are a charity, do we need to pay?

 We are not funded by any organisation or charity, therefore we incur expenses in providing our training.
 We have worked with several charities to make the licence fees as accessible as possible.
-There are some courses that have no licence fee that you are welcome to access, you will still need to pay the initial small Train the Trainer fee and for course books.
+There are some courses that have no licence fee that you are welcome to access, you will still need to pay the initial small Centre Registration fee and for course books.
 We can offer bulk discounts on Distance Learning courses for charities too.

 How about bulk discounts?

 We offer bulk discounts on the same trainer delivering different courses.
-This is due to the core components of many of the courses being the same or similar, so it reduces the second Train the Trainer’s fee and in turn the licence fees.
+This is due to the core components of many of the courses being the same or similar, so it reduces the second Centre Registration fee and in turn the licence fees.
 This wouldn’t apply for a different trainer.
 We also offer bulk discounts on Distance Learning courses if they are more suited to your situation.

 How many people do we need to train to recoup our money?

-For a qualification, you would need to train only 18 people to recoup all of your costs (Train the Trainer, licence and course books).
+For a qualification, you would need to train only 18 people to recoup all of your costs ( Trainer training, licence and course books).

 Do we get to keep the money on top of that?